• Skip to primary navigation

 Let’s start by gathering the ingredients we need to make my Roasted Leg of Lamb.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

-I used a 4.5 pound boneless leg of lamb for my recipe.
-You’ll find most boneless legs of lamb will weigh between 4-5 pounds.
+For my recipe, I used a 4.5-pound boneless leg of lamb.
+Most boneless legs of lamb weigh between 4 and 5 pounds.
 Adjust the temperature according to the weight of the lamb.

 Can I roast a bone in leg of lamb?